smithy-lang/smithy/smithy-diff/README.md

 * `diff.error.update`: An error event is emitted when the trait is updated or modified in some way.
-* `diff.error.const`: An error event is emitted when the trait is added, removed, or modified on a trait.
+* `diff.error.const`: An error event is emitted when the trait is added, removed, or modified in some way.
 * `diff.danger.add`: A danger event is emitted when the trait is added to a shape.
 * `diff.danger.remove`: A danger event is emitted when the trait is removed